Books by Richard Balthazar

 Two years later my third nonfiction book was also published through AuthorHouse.com:

-THERE WAS A SHIP, The several drafts of this memoir of a young faerie from the French Quarter who blithely sails off to straight Seattle has now been rewritten once more and will soon be ready for free distribution.
-Watch for it.
+THERE WAS A SHIP, (A Memoir of Going Back In): This is the memoir of me as a young faerie from the French Quarter in New Orleans who in 1964 blithely sailed off to straight Seattle and fell from faerie grace.

 MS. YVONNE, The Secret Life of My Mother, is a pictorial biography of Yvonne Trinité Tapp, who lived to the ancient age of 94 and at a mere 86 survived Hurricane Katrina.